Center for Internet Security

 The Center for Internet Security (CIS) is a US 501(c)(3) nonprofit organization, formed in October 2000.
-Its mission statement professes that the function of CIS is to " help people, businesses, and governments protect themselves against pervasive cyber threats."
+Its mission statement states that the function of CIS is to "help people, businesses, and governments protect themselves against pervasive cyber threats."

 The organization is headquartered in East Greenbush, New York, US, with members including large corporations, government agencies, and academic institutions.

 History and Governance

 CIS began as a volunteer-based initiative to create actionable, consensus based security configuration benchmarks aimed at helping organizations of all sizes decrease cyber risk.
 Over time, CIS evolved into a significant entity in cybersecurity coordination at the national level.
 In 2003, it collaborated with the SANS Institute to establish the CIS Controls, a ranked collection of best practices aimed at protecting against prevalent cyber threats.
 The organization also established a Center (MS-ISAC), a federally supported organization to assist U.S state, local, tribal, and territorial (SLTT) governments in identifying addressing, and averting cyber incidents.
 CIS became registered as a 501(c)(3) nonprofit organization located in East Greenbush, New York, with an additional office in Washington, D.C.
 The governance of CIS consists of a Board of Directors featuring cybersecurity experts various industries.
 The board offers strategic guidance, while daily operations are overseen by a Chief Executive Office and an executive team.
 As of 2025, John Gilligan is President and CEO of CIS, and he has emphasized the significance of strengthening collaboration with DHS, CISA, and other global cybersecurity entities.